-When you think ‘living a simple life’, often you think in terms of tangible items, such as slowing down, growing a garden or spending time with family.
+When you think the basics of a simple life, often you think in terms of tangible items, such as slowing down, growing a garden or spending time with family.
 But to truly live a simple life, you need to delve into the intangibles.
 These are the feelings and emotions that make up the very basics of living a simple life.

-To help you determine how to use those intangible things, the first thing you need to do is ask yourself a few questions.
+To help you determine how to use the intangible things in the basics of a Simple Life, the first thing you need to do is ask yourself a few questions.

 What are You Competing Against in Life?

 Some of us feel our jobs are keeping us from living as simply as possible.
 Between the hours in the office and the commute, much of our time is taken up with working.

 In some cases, we bring our work home with us.
 Sometimes that is literal work, and other times it just monopolizes our thoughts, which prevent us from focusing on our homes and families.
 Work often consumes our lives, whether we are there or not.

 Hectic schedules are another thing with which we compete.
 If we have children, after school activities, homework and play dates have to be micro-managed almost, just to fit them all in.
 A spouse also has his or her agenda to consider.

 Money is one of the biggest competitions we have in life.
 There is never enough.
 The cost of living is at least twice what the average income level is.
 Because of that, we have become 2.5 income families, and in some cases, it takes three incomes to make ends meet.

 Are you striving to compete with others?
 This is known as the ‘keeping up with the Joneses’ syndrome.
 This is a competition we just can’t win.
 When we meet or exceed what one Jones family has, another one comes along, and the vicious cycle starts all over again.

 To fulfill the basics of a Simple Life, we need to stop competing with outside sources, and just learn to slow down and breathe.
 And instead of trying to keep up with what others have, learn to be content with your own lifestyle.
 Who knows?
 Those Joneses may just start trying to keep up with you!